The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Statements of the main results

-The key ingredient in our proof is the local model diagram relating the Bruhat-Tits strata to their corresponding local models.
+The key ingredient in our proof is the local model diagram relating the BT-strata to their corresponding local models.
 For a vertex lattice $\Lambda\in\cL_\cZ$ of type $t\geq h$, we construct the following local model diagram:

-where $\ov{\cM}^{[h]}_{n}(t))$ is the strata local model of type $t$ (Definition \ref{def:local-model}).
-The construction and properties of this diagram are studied in §\ref{sec:LM-diagram}.
-We show that the morphisms $\varphi$ and $\pi$ are smooth of equal relative dimension.
+where $\ov{\cM}^{[h]}_{n}(t)$ is the \emph{strata local model} of type $t$ (Definition \ref{def:local-model}).
+The construction and properties of this diagram are studied in \S \ref{sec:LM-diagram}.
+We show that the morphisms $\varphi$ and $\pi$ are smooth of the same relative dimension.
 Consequently, the proof of Theorem \ref{thm:LM-results} reduces to verifying the corresponding properties for the strata local model $\ov{\cM}^{[h]}_{n}(t)$, which we establish through explicit local chart computations in \S \ref{sec:LM-compute}.

-We want to note that the local model approach only allows us to determine certain local properties of Bruhat-Tits strata, such as reducedness and dimensions.
-To investigate global properties like connectedness, we must rely on the classical approach, which identifies Bruhat-Tits strata with Deligne-Lusztig varieties, see \S \ref{sec:relate-DLV}.
+Note that the local model approach only allows us to determine certain local properties of the BT-strata, such as reducedness and dimensions.
+To investigate global properties like connectedness, we must rely on the classical approach, which identifies the BT-strata with Deligne--Lusztig varieties, see \S \ref{sec:relate-DLV}.